18F/acq-templates/qasp/agile_bpa_qasp.md

 If any of the services do not conform to the call order requirements, the COR/ACOR may require the contractor to perform the services again in conformity with call order requirements.
-Any user stories that are not accepted must be completed in the next sprint, unless the product owner and 18F product manager agree to move it to a later sprint.
+Any user stories that are not accepted must be completed in the next sprint, unless the product owner and TTS product manager agree to move it to a later sprint.
 The COR/ACOR shall not certify satisfactory performance for the call order until all defects have been corrected.
 When the defects in services cannot be corrected by re-performance, the Government may: